Scientific names: Styela clava, Didemnum vexillum, and Ciona savignyi

 What Is It?

-A tunicate, commonly called a sea-squirt, is a primitive marine animal that spends most of its life attached to docks, rocks, or the undersides of boats.
-A tunicate is built like a barrel.
+Tunicates, commonly called sea-squirts, are primitive marine animals that spend most of their life attached to docks, rocks, or the undersides of boats.
+Tunicates are built like a barrel.
 The name “tunicate” comes from the firm, but flexible body covering, called a tunic.
 Most tunicates live with their posteriors, or lower ends of the barrel, attached to fixed objects, and two openings, or siphons, projecting from the other.
 Tunicates eat plankton and live by drawing seawater through their bodies.

 Is It Here Yet?